behave/behave/docs/tutorial.rst

 Feature Files
 =============

-A feature file has a `simple format`_ describing a feature or part of a feature with representative examples of expected outcomes.
+A feature file has a `natural language format`_ describing a feature or part of a feature with representative examples of expected outcomes.
 They're plain-text (encoded in UTF-8) and look something like:

-.. _`simple format`: gherkin.html#gherkin:-feature-testing-language
+.. _`natural language format`: gherkin.html#gherkin:-feature-testing-language

 .. code-block:: gherkin